learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 - Click the **Fork** button on the Canvas assignment
 - Once the assignment is forked, clone it down to your local machine
+- Run `npm install` to download the tools required for the assignment
+- Run `npm test` to see what tests you have to pass.
+Run the command as many times as you like to check your work as you go.
 - Complete any required work, then run the `git add`, `git commit`, and `git push` commands in the terminal
 - Submit your assignment through CodeGrade by selecting your GitHub account,